haitanle/android-projects/MovieApp/README.md

 ## To Run

 Import Movie App project in Android Studio, using File > Import Project.
-Add the API_KEY found to final variable API_KEY.
+Add the API_KEY found in Review's note to final variable API_KEY in MainActivity.java file.
 Run the app.

-## To use
+## To Use

-Click on movie poster to view a detailed view of the movie, information includes user rating, release date, and synopsis of the movie.
+Click on movie poster to view a detailed view of the movie.
+Information includes user rating, release date, and synopsis of the movie.